Turn Scrap Wood Into Gallery-Worthy Picture Frames

 The Hidden Value of Offcuts

 Every woodworking project generates scraps.
-Those cutoffs, offcuts, and leftover pieces accumulate in bins and corners, too nice to throw away but too small for major projects.
-Picture frames offer the perfect solution – transforming waste material into finished goods that have genuine value and purpose.
+Those cutoffs, offcuts, and leftover pieces accumulate in bins and corners, too nice to throw away but too small for anything major.
+I’ve got a scrap bin in my shop that’s honestly embarrassing — it’s bigger than some people’s lumber racks.
+Picture frames offer the perfect solution: transforming waste material into finished goods that have genuine value and purpose.
 A frame that took ten minutes to make from free material can sell for $30 or grace your own walls for a lifetime.

 Assessing Your Scrap Pile

+That’s what makes scrap-pile projects endearing to us woodworkers — every piece tells a story from whatever project it came from, and now it gets a second life.
 Sort your scraps by species and approximate dimensions.
 Pieces as small as 12 inches long and 1 inch wide can become frame components.
-Look for straight grain and flat surfaces – this isn’t the project for severely cupped or twisted material.
+Look for straight grain and flat surfaces — this isn’t the project for severely cupped or twisted material.
+I’ve tried forcing warped scraps into frames, and the miters never close properly.
+Save the funky stuff for kindling.

 Note which species you have multiples of.
-Matching grain and color matters more than matching exact dimensions – you can mill pieces to consistent sizes, but you can’t change the species.
+Matching grain and color matters more than matching exact dimensions — you can mill pieces to consistent sizes, but you can’t change the species after the fact.
 Group similar materials together and plan frames accordingly.
+I usually end up with enough walnut offcuts for three or four frames at a time.

 Basic Frame Joinery

-Picture frames traditionally use miter joints at the corners – those 45-degree cuts that meet to form a perfect 90-degree corner.
-The challenge is achieving tight miters with minimal material waste.
+Picture frames traditionally use miter joints at the corners — those 45-degree cuts that meet to form a perfect 90-degree corner.
+The challenge is achieving tight miters with minimal material waste, which matters even more when you’re working with scraps where every inch counts.

 Set your miter saw or table saw miter gauge to exactly 45 degrees using a precision square.
-Test the setting by cutting four pieces of scrap and assembling them dry – any error multiplies by four at the corners.
+Here’s the step most people skip: test the setting by cutting four pieces of scrap and assembling them dry.
+Any error in your angle multiplies by four at the corners, so what looks like a tiny deviation at the saw becomes a gaping joint at the frame.
 Micro-adjust until test frames close perfectly.
+I keep a dedicated test block at my miter station just for this.

 For the strongest miter joints, reinforce with splines.
 Cut a kerf across each corner after assembly, then glue in thin strips of contrasting or matching wood.
-Splines add mechanical strength and, with contrasting wood, create a decorative detail that elevates simple frames.
+Splines add serious mechanical strength and, with contrasting wood, create a decorative detail that elevates a simple frame into something people actually comment on.

 Profile Options From Simple Stock

-Flat stock makes perfectly acceptable frames, but molded profiles add visual interest.
+Probably should have led with this section, honestly.
+Flat stock makes perfectly acceptable frames, but molded profiles add visual interest that separates your work from what you’d find at the dollar store.
 A simple cove cut on the table saw using an angled fence creates elegant shadow lines.
 A roundover bit softens edges.
 A rabbet on the back edge creates the lip that holds glass and artwork.

 Combine operations for more complex profiles.
-A rabbeted back edge, slight cove on the face, and roundover on the outer corner produces a classic profile from basic router bits.
-Experiment on scrap pieces before committing to your frame stock.
+A rabbeted back edge, slight cove on the face, and roundover on the outer corner produces a classic profile from basic router bits that most shops already own.
+Experiment on scrap pieces before committing to your frame stock — which shouldn’t be a problem since you’ve got a whole bin of the stuff.

 Mixing Species Intentionally

 When matching species isn’t possible, make the contrast intentional.
-A walnut frame with maple splines looks deliberate.
-Cherry sides with oak top and bottom suggests a designed pattern.
-Alternating species around the frame creates contemporary visual rhythm.
+A walnut frame with maple splines looks deliberate and honestly kind of stunning.
+Cherry sides with oak top and bottom suggests a designed pattern rather than a happy accident.
+Alternating species around the frame creates contemporary visual rhythm that galleries actually pay good money for.

-Keep contrast consistent – all four corners should match, all four sides should relate.
+Keep contrast consistent — all four corners should match, all four sides should relate to each other.
 Random mixing looks like a mistake; planned mixing looks like design.
+I’ve sold mixed-species frames for more than single-species ones because buyers thought the contrast was a premium feature.
+Funny how that works.

 Assembly and Glue-Up

-Band clamps work well for frame glue-ups, applying even pressure around the entire perimeter.
-Alternatively, use spring clamps or rubber bands stretched corner to corner.
-Check for square before the glue sets – measure diagonals and adjust clamp pressure to correct any deviation.
+Band clamps work great for frame glue-ups, applying even pressure around the entire perimeter.
+If you don’t have a band clamp, rubber bands stretched corner to corner work surprisingly well in a pinch.
+Check for square before the glue sets — measure diagonals and adjust clamp pressure to correct any deviation.
+You’ve got maybe ten minutes with regular wood glue before it starts grabbing, so don’t dawdle.

 For frames with splines, assemble and glue the basic frame first, allowing it to cure overnight.
 Then cut spline kerfs and add splines as a second operation.
-This sequence ensures flat, accurate spline cuts.
+This sequence ensures flat, accurate spline cuts rather than trying to saw through wet glue joints.
+Patience pays off here.

 Finishing Small Parts Efficiently

-Batch your finishing for efficiency.
+Batch your finishing for efficiency — this is one area where assembly-line thinking actually helps.
 Sand all frame components before assembly, finishing through 220-grit.
-Apply finish to disassembled frames using a simple rack made from scrap wood and finishing nails – pieces rest on the nail points, allowing full coverage without wet spots contacting surfaces.
+Apply finish using a simple rack made from scrap wood and finishing nails.
+Pieces rest on the nail points, allowing full coverage without wet finish sticking to your work surface.
+I’ve used the same finishing rack for years.

 Wipe-on polyurethane works beautifully for small frames.
 Three thin coats, sanded lightly between applications, builds a durable finish quickly.
-Oil finishes work equally well and dry faster.
+Oil finishes work equally well and dry faster if you’re in a hurry.
+Either way, thin coats are the key — heavy coats on small profiles create drips that take forever to sand out.

 Backing and Hanging

 Cut backing from 1/8-inch hardboard or thin plywood.
 The backing should fit snugly into the rabbet, held in place with glazier’s points or small brads.
-Add sawtooth hangers for smaller frames; wire hanging systems for larger ones.
+Add sawtooth hangers for smaller frames and wire hanging systems for larger ones.
+Don’t overthink the hardware — it’s behind the frame where nobody sees it.

 Consider offering frames to local artists at wholesale prices, or selling finished frames at craft markets.
-Either way, you’re converting waste into value – the essence of efficient craftsmanship.
+I’ve done both, and the craft market route is surprisingly lucrative for a Saturday morning.
+Either way, you’re converting waste into value — which is pretty much the essence of efficient craftsmanship and keeps your scrap bin from taking over the entire shop.

 Jason Michael